Xieyyyy/STCDN/README.md

-# CSTN
+# STCDN
-The implementation of STCDN
+The implementation of Spatial-Temporal Contunuous Dynamic Network